 Use Baskets And Organisers To Add Storage Space

 Country Living’s list of bathroom organisation ideas include attaching wire baskets to your walls.
 This is instead of putting them on the counter or on the floor, which will save space.
 Use hooks for towels instead of cabinets or racks.
 Opt for over-the-shower caddies for your bathroom products or go for under-the-sink storage racks, particularly ones with expandable shelves.
-Organise your bathroom drawers with plastic dividers and sort your items into categories like vitamins, makeup, hair products, etc. Floating shelves are also a great idea – they’re easy to install and they allow you to maximise the vertical space available.
+When it comes to bathroom storage, organize your drawers with plastic dividers and sort your items into categories like vitamins, makeup, hair products, etc. Floating shelves are also a great idea – they’re easy to install and they allow you to maximise the vertical space available.

 Add Plenty Of Mirrors

 Take it from the design of the small attic bathroom designed by Todhunter Earle, which makes use of a panel of mirror-glass that fits perfectly with the shape of the room.
 You can try it for your own bathroom by installing a large mirror in front of your bathroom sink.
-You can also consider a collection of different-sized mirrors arranged artistically in place of a big mirror.
+When selecting a mirror, you can also consider a collection of different-sized mirrors arranged artistically in place of a big mirror.
 The goal is to reflect all the light in the room and pick up your walls’ colour and patterns.
 This will help the room feel bigger.

 Bring natural light in